kitosondu/beautiful-photos-worker-cron/.tasks/01-photo-classification/api-integration.md

 3. **Model Switching**: Support multiple models based on requirements
 4. **Streaming Responses**: Use streaming if supported for faster initial results
 5. **Custom Fine-tuning**: Train custom model for better tag consistency
+6. **Smart Fallback**: Use cheaper models for simpler photos, expensive for complex ones